 The poster is usually a mixture of a brief text mixed with tables, graphs, pictures, and other presentation formats.
 At a conference, the researcher stands by the poster display while other participants can come and view the presentation and interact with the author.

 If you are interested in giving a poster presentation or a 15-minutes' oral presentation about your research findings on the conference site, without publishing your full paper in the conference proceeding, you can choose to attend the conference as a Presenter.
 As a presenter, you will be encouraged to submit the title and abstract of your presentation before register.
 For further information, please contact us via the conference official email address: email@example.com

-Reviewing papers for a conference can be a rewarding experience, experts who are interested in volunteering their time to help improve the manuscript of CLNLP please send their latest CV to email@example.com, applicants please mention your publications, peer review experiences and expertise fields in CV, all applications will be fully accessed and the result will be given in 5 working days.
+Reviewing papers for a conference can be a rewarding experience.
+For experts who are interested in volunteering the time to help improve the manuscript of CLNLP, please send the latest CV to email@example.com.
+The CV is upposed to contain publications, peer review experiences and expertise fields.
+All applications will be fully accessed and the result will be given in 5 working days.

 Cognitive and Psychological linguistics

 Computational models of partiality, underspecification, and context-dependency